tobiashomie/comdocs/docs/getting-started/features.md

 # Developement FAQ

-- Where can i find futher documentation?
+- Where can i find further documentation?
 This repository folder, [Doc](https://github.com/commune-ai/commune/tree/main/docs).
 - Can I install on Windows?
 Yes, [Guide](https://github.com/OmnipotentLabs/communeaisetup).
 - Can I contribute?
 Absolutely!
 We are open to all contributions.
 Please feel free to submit a pull request.